natureThecoder/alx-low_level_programming/0x00-hello_world/README.md

-C program that prints the size of various types
+C program that prints the size of various types on the computer it is compiled